nwg/racket-wiki/Racketeer-Office-Hours-2017-Task-Ideas.md

 - [https://github.com/racket/typed-racket/issues/595](https://github.com/racket/typed-racket/issues/595)
 - [https://github.com/racket/typed-racket/issues/517](https://github.com/racket/typed-racket/issues/517)

+# Automate more of the release tests

+Using Docker for this, perhaps.

+# Write a Slack bot in Racket

 # Write new Typed Racket adapter modules

 Some of these should go in `typed-racket-more`, some in their own packages.